gvwilson/sensibleadventures/litany.md

 without once looking at his face.
 He shouted and swore,
-knowing it wouldn't do any good, and then the part of him that was him floated free, giddy and unconcerned while the part of him that belonged to the world slumped in the chair and chuckled softly at how funny their questions were.
+knowing it wouldn't do any good, and then the part of him that was him floated free while the part of him that belonged to the world slumped in the chair and chuckled softly at how funny their questions were.
 What was Robbie working on?
 What we he *really* working on?
 When had his episodes started?
 What did he talk about when he wasn't himself?
-Had George ever had episodes like that?

-His "no" earned an exchange of looks between Doctor Biczo and the woman in scrubs, followed by a second injection.
+Every "I don't know" brought an exchange of looks between Doctor Biczo and the woman in scrubs.
 No,
-he'd never had any episodes like that.
+he'd never had any episodes like that himself.
 No,
 he didn't know why Robbie had been running searches for old D&D manuals, or why he was re-reading George's graphic novels